Björn Bürger: Musical development

 Bürger, encouraged by his parents, received early piano lessons at the local free music school and taught himself how to play the guitar.
 His piano teacher Benjamin Schütze drew his attention to Rio Reiser, and Bürger began to interpret his music playfully and vocally.
 In addition to his piano training, he also took singing lessons with Gottfried Kärner, the leader of the Polyhymnia pop choir in his hometown, in which Bürger also sang.

-Still in his school days, Bürger was a singer of the band Up To Now, and later an active member of the South Hessian artist group Pro-these and the theatre group MomentMal.
+While still at school, Bürger was a singer of the band 'Up To Now', and later an active member of the South Hessian artist group Pro-these and the theatre group MomentMal.
 In 2000 he performed the musical Herr Fresssack und die Bremer Stadtmusikanten at the musical project of the music school Bad Nauheim, which is based on the 1973 radio play of the same name by Ton Steine Scherben.
 Numerous solo performances as Rio-Reiser interpreter followed.
 In 2003 Bürger received the cultural award of his hometown "for his artistic work in the fields of singing, theatre and piano" in 2002.

 From 2007 to 2013 Bürger studied opera singing at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main in the class of Hedwig Fassbender.
 During his studies he had four engagements in productions of the Oper Frankfurt besides further solo appearances as Rio-Reiser interpreter and guest roles as opera singer.
 He also took part in various annual productions at his university, such as the Höchster Opernsommer in the lead role of Osmin in Mozart's Zaide and in the lead role of King Argante at the Handel Festival Karlsruhe.
 He also appeared in the lead role of Victor Hugo in the world premiere of Paul Leonard Schäffer's operetta Eine Kapitulation to a libretto by Richard Wagner at the Festival junger Künstler Bayreuth.